cylc/cylc-doc/src/user-guide/running-workflows/workflow-completion.rst

 Workflow Completion
 ===================

+   A workflow is complete, and the scheduler will automatically :term:`shut down <shutdown>`, if no tasks remain in the :term:`n=0 <n-window>`.

+   That is, all active tasks have finished, and no tasks remain waiting on :term:`prerequisites <prerequisite>` or "external" constraints (such as :term:`xtriggers <xtrigger>` or task :term:`hold`).

+   If no active tasks remain and all external constraints are satisfied, but the n=0 window contains tasks waiting with partially satisfied :term:`prerequisites`, or tasks with :term:`final status` and
-If there is nothing more to run (according to the graph) and there are no :term:`incomplete <output completion>` tasks present in :term:`n=0 <n-window>` the workflow is complete and the scheduler will shut down automatically.
+     :term:`incomplete outputs <output completion>`, then the workflow is not complete and the scheduler will :term:`stall` pending manual intervention.

 .. _scheduler stall: